AhmedNayel-1/bigchief45.github.io/content/posts/python-log-messages-with-dynamic-formatter-variables.md

 tags: [python]
 ---

-In this post I will explain how it is possible to replace logger formats with dynamic values.
+In this post I will explain how it is possible to replace logger formatter variables with dynamic values.
 Take the following log message for example:

 ```
 [2020-04-02 15:37:01] myapp INFO: Logged in successfully.